Planning and making decisions

 We also look to the NSW Department of Industry Corporate Plan 2015–19, which sets our direction and focus for the four year period.
 It articulates our vision, purpose and values, and is driven by seven goals.
 It also underpins the successful delivery of the NSW state priorities.

 State Strategic Plan

-A new outcome of the Act is the requirement to develop a State Strategic Plan for Crown land to set the vision, priorities and overarching strategy for the management of Crown land in NSW.
+A new requirement of the Act is the development of a State Strategic Plan for Crown land to set the vision, priorities and overarching strategy for the management of Crown land in NSW.

-The plan will take into account environmental, social, cultural heritage and economic considerations for the management of Crown land.
-We will be asking you to have your say during the development of the State Strategic Plan which is expected to begin in late 2018.
+The State Strategic Plan is being developed to take into account environmental, social, cultural heritage and economic considerations for the management of Crown land.

 Review of the sale of Crown land at Woy Woy in 2015